Emergency Shelter

 Email: cclc@lcclc.org

-The Men’s Services branch of Mission Services of London is a 146-bed facility that serves men in need.
-It functions as an emergency hostel for men experiencing homelessness, from age 16 and up (111 beds), as well as a residence for men who require longer term care and support (35 Beds)
+The Men’s Services branch of Mission Services of London is a facility that serves men in need.
+It functions as an emergency hostel for men experiencing homelessness, from age 16 and up, as well as a residence for men who require longer-term care and support.

-Note: Mission Services also has the Quintin Warner House, which is a 10-bed addiction treatment centre, providing a four-month live-in program for males 18+.
-It is a safe and secure place, where men can work to overcome addictions, and address issues such as anger and trauma histories.
+Note: Mission Services also has the Quintin Warner House, which is an addiction treatment centre, providing a four-month live-in program for males 18+.
+It is a safe and secure place where men can work to overcome addictions, and address issues such as anger and trauma histories.

 Tel: 519-672-8500

-Rotholme is a shelter that primarily accommodates families (both two parents and single parent).
+Rotholme is a shelter that primarily accommodates families (both two-parent and single-parent).
 There is accommodation for approximately 20 families.
-The length of stay varies from 1 day to 30 days.
-In some cases, they are able to work with clients to divert a shelter stay, and provide support while a family works towards stability.
+The length of stay varies from 1 to 30 days.
+In some cases, they work with clients to divert a shelter stay and provide support while a family works towards stability.
 Rothomle Family Shelter also has a Prevention of Homelessness Among Families (PHAF) program that focuses on connecting with families to keep them housed or find them housing to avoid shelters.

 Tel: 519-673-4114